ShaneWilkerson/MyVirtualCloset/README.md

 ## 🏠 1.
 Planner Screen (Home)
 - Avatar display with **today’s outfit**
-- Horizontal scroll for **week/month planner**
+- Horizontal scroll for **week outfits**
 - “Suggest Outfit” button (AI-powered)
 - Outfit preview updates avatar
-- Tap on date to create/edit outfit
+- Tap on day to open outfit screen for that day (edit/create)
+- Tap on Calandar Icon to open Calandar

 ---